 MK 21013 MARKETING FUNDAMENTALS - This introductory course is designed to present principles, methods, and problems involved in the distribution and marketing of goods and services.
 The essential role of marketing in society will be studied, as well as specific areas such as consumer motivation, market segmentation, product development, advertising, target markets, and channels of distribution.
 The marketing mix is examined as an integrated system designed to plan, promote, price, and distribute goods and services.
-Prerequisite: Grade "C" or better in BU 11003 Introduction to Business.

 MK 21043 CUSTOMER SERVICE - This course focuses on the development of skills and attitudes necessary to provide quality customer service.
-The importance of the customer, satisfying the customer's needs, the keys to effective customer service, and retention strategies related to customer service are addressed.
+The importance of the customer, satisfying customer needs, the keys to effective customer service, and retention strategies related to customer service are addressed.
 Students will learn effective techniques to resolve problem situations and how to measure the effectiveness of their customer satisfaction programs.
-Prerequisite: Grade "C" or better in BU 11003 Introduction to Business.